KEERRO/ctf-writeups/Securinets CTF Quals 2020/REVERSING/static EYELESS REVENGE/README.md

 5) it xor's the string ```input+0xb``` with the generated random BYTE array.

-6) compares the result with a another BYTE array (initialized in the beginning of the function)
+6) it compares the result with a another BYTE array (initialized in the beginning of the function)

 So all we need to do is to generate the same sequence of bytes and xor back the values.
 I wrong this C code to generate the bytes.